Psychotherapy on the Go™

 If you are interested in pursuing this there are now people and agencies specializing in phone therapy, some of these can be found on the internet.
 Or when you can get a referral to a therapist, you can ask them if they will talk to you on the phone.
 But as you would when looking for an in office therapist or any other professional, it is important to remember that not all therapists are right for all clients and not all modalities are a good fit for everyone.
 Pay attention to how you feel about the person.
 Do you like them; feel comfortable, believe you are being heard and understood?
 It may take some time to find a good fit but it will be worth it and if you think that you could use some psychological help, it might be as close as your phone.

 Lynne is a psychotherapist licensed in California and Florida, practicing since 1978.
-She is the author of When You Can You Will, why you can’t always do what you want to do and what to do about it and host of The Lynne Show on the radioearnetwork.com which airs on Tuesdays at 2:00 EST and Mondays at 3:00 AM EST. You can learn more about her and reach her through her website thelynneshow.com.
+She is the author of When You Can You Will and for over twenty years, she hosted The Lynne Show on the Radio Ear Network which aired on Tuesdays at 2:00 p.m.
+EST and Mondays at 3:00 a.m.
+EST.